ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 -->

 ### **WORK IN PROGRESS**
+* (sbormann) Introducing a powerful new feature: Lists and Counters.
+* (sbormann) The JSON-Table-Widget accepts now simple lists (for example an array of datapoints).
+* (sbormann) Added configurable font to JSON-table widget.
+* (sbormann) Added column-sorting to JSON-Table-Widget.
+* (sbormann) Added heading and border-color-option to JSON-table widget.
+* (sbormann) Added Device-Counter-Widget.
 * (sbormann) Added option to show POWER as state.
 * (sbormann) Added preview of tile appeareance when setting tile colors.
 * (sbormann) Added scrollbar-settings for firefox.
 * (sbormann) Added option to adjust height of tile to the size of BACKGROUND_VIEW.
 * (sbormann) Added option to change and invert INFO_A/B-Symbols.
+* (sbormann) Added option to invert color of INFO_A/B icons for dark-mode.
+* (sbormann) Added option to hide indicator icons if inactive, active or enlarged.
 * (sbormann) Added import and export function to device options.
-* (sbormann) Added option to hide indicator icons if inactive, active or enlarged.
-* (sbormann) Added column-sorting to JSON-Table-Widget.
-* (sbormann) The JSON-Table-Widget accepts now simple lists (for example an array of datapoints).
 * (sbormann) Added widget-replaceurl to widgets, which allows creation of simplified widget-presets, as preparation for further development.
 * (sbormann) Added option to media-player to disable forced reload of cover-image on TITLE-change.
-* (sbormann) Small adjustmets for ALTERNATIVE_COLORSPACE.
+* (sbormann) Adjustmets for ALTERNATIVE_COLORSPACE.
 * (sbormann) Added widget-replaceurl as a widget configuration parameter.
-* (sbormann) Introducing a powerful new feature: Lists and Counters.
-* (sbormann) Added Device-Counter-Widget.
-* (sbormann) Added heading and border-color-option to JSON-table widget.
 * (sbormann) Changed behaviour of min/max/ignore-min-max-settings of FLOT-Chart-Widget.
+* (sbormann) Added export and import function to devices.
+* (sbormann) Fixed border-radius for big mode.
-* (sbormann) Added option to invert color of INFO_A/B icons for dark-mode.
+* (sbormann) Added configurable values for 'closed' and 'locked' for 'Door with Lock'
-* (sbormann) You can now chose fonts for the JSON-table widget.
+* (sbormann) Fixed targetValues for Admin 5.

 ### 1.11.0 (2021-12-18)
 * (sbormann) Added the ability to globally change the default icons.